-My name is Mike Stempler, and eight years ago I birthed Shutterhead Studios from my very own loins.
+My name is Mike Stempler, and twelve years ago I birthed Shutterhead Studios from my very own loins.

 Growing this little baby company from nothing into something has been one of the most rewarding things I’ve ever done.
 As I’ve grown and changed so has my photography and my philosophies about it.
 It feels wild to say it aloud, let alone here on my website for you to read, but this is my life’s work.

 I used to focus on posing.
 On perfection.
 On creating that perfect, best image.
 I would scour the internet trying to find inspiration.
 I perused “look-books,” read articles about how to be a professional wedding photographer, and obsessed over gear.
 My photography was good, but it wasn’t inspired.
 It had all been done before.

 Then I stopped actively seeking inspiration.
 It wasn’t some big milestone, and I don’t remember the reason or the date, but I think I realized that 99% of the time, the so-called inspiration either made me jealous or prideful.
 I’d catch myself getting discouraged that I’d never be able to accomplish that caliber of work.
 Or I’d catch myself scoffing at other photographers’ work that I thought was inferior.
 Neither of these reactions is productive.
 So I stopped looking outside, and started looking inside.